 So far in the school year I’ve been looking for ways to implement these task cards into lessons.
 I’ve given particular cards to students during post-PPC reflections (which I discuss in this blog post).

 I’ve also used the task cards to attempt a bit of backward design in our poetry unit.
 As we neared the end of our poetry lessons, I placed all of the task cards (minus the ones on writing) around the room.
-I passed out the 5 central poems we had discussed and written about as a class and put their titles on the whiteboards as well.
+I passed out the 5 central poems we had discussed as a class and put their titles on the whiteboards as well.
 Students were asked to select a standard that matched with one of our poems, then write a 1-2 sentence response to that standard’s question.
 The only rule I had: Each sentence must contain a bold claim (that’s the language I use for a claim that is arguable and unique).
-As they posted their sentences I read their responses, gauging if they were reading for our upcoming poetry assessment (which they were!).
+As they posted their sentences I read their responses, gauging if they were reading for our upcoming poetry assessment.

 I’m still looking for ways to implement these task cards in my own lessons, but rather than wait for me to collect a year’s worth of ideas, I asked for help from some friends on Instagram.

-Here are some other fantastic uses for these task cards in AP Lit classrooms:
+Here are some other fantastic uses for these task cards in AP® Lit classrooms: